Blog

 Request Indexing for Key Pages

-Professional requesting indexing for rental website key pages
+Requesting indexing for rental website pages in Search Console

 Sometimes, even with a sitemap, you need Google to notice your updates fast, like when you add a new blog post or a fresh rental listing.
 Luckily, getting Google to take a look is simple.
 Here's how: